Australia operates on the decimal currency system – which is cents and dollars.

 The cost of living will be determined by your lifestyle and needs.
 Your budget should include costs that you may not expect, such as emergencies and health expenses.
 This is more important if you are bringing family members with you to Australia.

 Below are some of the costs associated with living and studying at the University of Newcastle.
 These average costs will help you prepare your budget and plan for living in Australia.
 Please note the prices are in Australian dollars (AU$) and will change depending on your lifestyle and personal choices.

 See Money Smart for more tips and advice on budgeting your money as a student.

 As a guide, if you are bringing children to Australia you will pay:

 AU$12,000 per year for school tuition fees per child (cost based on NSW Primary School Kinder – Year 6)

 AU$1,000 per year for additional school expenses (study materials, school uniforms, excursions)

 AU$13,000 per year for childcare (based on 3 days per week)

 Further information about NSW government primary and high schools, fees and enrolment can be found through DEC International.

-Information about securing child care services in Australia, including centre locations, application process and fees can be found through the national government's MyChild.
+Find information about child care services in Australia, including centre locations, application process and fees through the national government's MyChild.